tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/faq.md

 to help build support for more client languages.
 We invite contributions of new language bindings.

-An experimental Scala API that replicates a lot of the Python API functionality using the C API is located at [eaplatanios/tensorflow_scala](https://github.com/eaplatanios/tensorflow_scala).
+Bindings for various other languages (such as [C#](https://github.com/migueldeicaza/TensorFlowSharp), [Julia](https://github.com/malmaud/TensorFlow.jl), [Ruby](https://github.com/somaticio/tensorflow.rb) and [Scala](https://github.com/eaplatanios/tensorflow_scala)) created and supported by the opensource community build on top of the C API supported by the TensorFlow maintainers.

 #### Does TensorFlow make use of all the devices (GPUs and CPUs) available on my machine?